secondsight/secondsight-hardware/README.md

       - "body": Print the main body of the visor.
       - "optics\_support": Print the lens support plates.
       - "lens\_holders": Print the lens holders.
+      - "full\_optics": Print the lens holders and support plates all at once.
+        Requires a fairly large build area.
+Not recommended.
       - "assembled": Show the assembled visor.
 Not printable!

 You can either change these parameters in the *visor.scad* file or supply them